What is an Honors Contract?

 - Include an explicit timetable for meetings with the course instructor, submission of the components or drafts of the project, and submission of the final product.
 The final deadline can be no later than the scheduled final examination period for the course.

 - Include an explicit statement of the criteria that will be used to evaluate the contracted work.
 Will the project be graded?
 If so, what percentage of the course grade will the contracted work constitute?
 If the project will not be graded, what are the minimum requirements that the work must meet in order to be judged acceptable?

 - Very important!
 What will happen if the contracted work is not satisfactory?
 Will this be reflected in a lower course grade?
 It is vital that the criteria by which your work will be evaluated, and the consequences for unsatisfactory work, be stated clearly and explicitly.
 This is for your own protection.

-The Honors Director may approve your proposal as written, reject it, or request more information before making a decision.
-Once your proposal is approved, the Honors Director will sign it and send a copy to both the student and the instructor.
+The Honors College may approve your proposal as written, reject it, or request more information before making a decision.
+Once your proposal is approved, the Honors College will sign it and send a copy to both the student and the instructor.
 Approved contracts receive a transcript comment "transcript note" of Honors after the fact, once the registrar is notified by Honors that the coursework has been completed.

 Stage Three: Completion of the Contracted Work

 Once the contract is approved, work will proceed according to the timetable established in the contract.
 Like all creative work, your project will change and grow as you work on it and learn more about the subject and the resources available to you.
 This is entirely normal, and few completed projects wind up exactly as envisaged in the proposal.